Quantum theory of molecular orientations

 If \(\rg\) implements a symmetry of the molecule, then the final and initial positions are identified, \(\rg\cs\cong\cs\), but \textit{only} up to a residual evolution on the fiber (see Fig.~\ref{fA0:holonomy} for the \(\cs=\re\) case).
 This evolution --- a \textit{monodromy} --- is the same for the class of paths related to the original path by smooth deformations, depending only on the global, or ``topological'', features of the path.

 For general closed adiabatic paths in position space, monodromy can be thought of as a robust version of holonomy \cite{simon_holonomy_1983,wilczek_appearance_1984,Zanardi_holonomic_1999} (itself a generalization of the Berry phase \cite{berry_quantal_1984}).
-Position-state holonomy does not depend on any local, or geometric, features of the path, yielding an instance of the ``holonomy \(=\) monodromy'' correspondence \cite{read_non-abelian_2009,gottesman_fibre_2017}. \ifthenelse{\equal{\PeelOffMain}{0}}{ With respect to past instantiations of ``topological'' holonomy (see Sec.~\ref{sec:prior_work}), the surprise here is its presence in ``classical'' rigid-body position states. }{ With respect to past instantiations of ``topological'' holonomy, the surprise here is its presence in ``classical'' rigid-body position states. } For example, a lab-frame rotation exchanging the positions of the two hydrogens of \ce{H2} induces a monodromy of $-1$ for the ortho species, in contrast to the trivial $+1$ monodromy of the para species. \ifthenelse{\equal{\PeelOffMain}{0}}{ This is easily derived by noting that the former (latter) species hosts only odd-momentum (even-momentum) rotational states; see Sec.~\ref{sec:toy-model} and Example~\ref{ex:deuterium-a2-monodromy}. }{ This is easily derived by noting that the former (latter) species hosts only odd-momentum (even-momentum) rotational states.} Each species' monodromy is independent of the axis of rotation, as long as the rotation exchanges the two nuclear positions.
-On the other hand, any rotation around the molecule's principal axis yields the trivial monodromy of \(+1\) for both species.
+Position-state holonomy does not depend on any local, or geometric, features of the path, yielding an instance of the ``holonomy \(=\) monodromy'' correspondence \cite{read_non-abelian_2009,gottesman_fibre_2017}. \ifthenelse{\equal{\PeelOffMain}{0}}{ With respect to past instantiations of ``topological'' holonomy (see Sec.~\ref{sec:prior_work}), the surprise here is its presence in ``classical'' rigid-body position states. }{ With respect to past instantiations of ``topological'' holonomy, the surprise here is its presence in ``classical'' rigid-body position states. } For example, a lab-frame rotation exchanging the positions of the two hydrogens of \ce{H2} induces a monodromy of $-1$ for the ortho isomer, in contrast to the trivial $+1$ monodromy of the para isomer. \ifthenelse{\equal{\PeelOffMain}{0}}{ This is easily derived by noting that the former (latter) isomer hosts only odd-momentum (even-momentum) rotational states; see Sec.~\ref{sec:toy-model} and Example~\ref{ex:deuterium-a2-monodromy}. }{ This is easily derived by noting that the former (latter) isomer hosts only odd-momentum (even-momentum) rotational states.} Each isomer's monodromy is independent of the axis of rotation, as long as the rotation exchanges the two nuclear positions.
+On the other hand, any rotation around the molecule's principal axis yields the trivial monodromy of \(+1\) for both isomers.

-The monodromies of each species correspond to evaluations of symmetry-group elements in the species' inducing irreps.
-The para-species irrep is trivial, while the ortho-species sign irrep yields the possible \(\pm 1\) monodromy.
-Which monodromy is induced depends on the homotopy class of the path in position-state space, which in this case is the projective plane, $\so 3/\D{\infty}\cong\rptwo$.
+The monodromies of each isomer correspond to evaluations of symmetry-group elements in the isomer's inducing irreps.
+The para-isomer irrep is trivial, while the ortho-isomer sign irrep yields the possible \(\pm 1\) monodromy.
+Which monodromy is induced depends on the homotopy class of the path in position-state space, which in this case is the projective plane, $\nicefrac{\so 3}{\D{\infty}}\cong\rptwo$.